-What is an Order Clerk?
+What Does it Take to Be an Order Clerk?

-Order Clerk Example Receive and process incoming orders for materials, merchandise, classified ads, or services such as repairs, installations, or rental of facilities.
+Job Description & Duties Receive and process incoming orders for materials, merchandise, classified ads, or services such as repairs, installations, or rental of facilities.
 Generally receives orders via mail, phone, fax, or other electronic means.
 Duties include informing customers of receipt, prices, shipping dates, and delays; preparing contracts; and handling complaints.

 - Inform customers by mail or telephone of order information, such as unit prices, shipping dates, and any anticipated delays.